When is the best time to fly to Tokyo?

 Which airlines operate flights to Tokyo?

-Japan Airlines, LAN Airlines, Qantas and Jetstar all operate direct flights to Tokyo.
+Japan Airlines, ANA (All Nippon Airways), Qantas and Jetstar all operate direct flights to Tokyo.
 If you plan on stopping or booking indirect flights you have a wealth of airlines to choose from including Singapore airlines, Air Asia X and Cathay Pacific.
 The high level of competition on flight routes between Australia and Tokyo means there should be plenty of opportunity to find cheap flights to Tokyo.

 How to get from the airport to the city centre?